GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 There are two main patterns to acquiring security keys.

 1. [GSA Advantage](https://www.gsaadvantage.gov/advantage/ws/main/start_page?_gl=1*1ipxsrg*_ga*MTQ5NDY5NjQxNy4xNjUyMjczMzIw*_ga_HBYXWFP794*MTY4ODE2OTgwMC4xNDQuMC4xNjg4MTY5ODAwLjAuMC4w){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} is a centralized acquisition portal that also includes FIDO2 security keys.
 Search for FIDO2 and verify if the vendor meets your requirements, such as FIPS certification.
 This is a good approach for purchase card or small quantities such as 100 or less.
-2. Some FIDO2 security key vendors provide enterprise contracts that include additional benefits such as replacement and discounted pricing.
+2. Some FIDO2 security key vendors provide enterprise contracts with additional benefits such as replacement and discounted pricing.
 These agreements often require large purchase orders of several hundred to thousands of security keys.

 Due to the secure nature of a security key, acquiring it from a trusted source and verifying the packaging on receipt is recommended.